eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-8.md

 - New connections should be accepted and processed even when the huge file is being sent to the server.

 ::: tip AUTOMATED TESTS
-You can verify your implementation using the [Stage 8 Automated Tests](/tester/tests/stage8).
+Verify your implementation using the [Stage 8 Automated Tests](/tester/tests/stage8).
 :::

 ## Experiments